Winter 2025

 The tunnel factory consists of three production halls – A, B and the smaller C, with a total of five production lines for the standard elements.

 The Fehmarnbelt tunnel is built from 79 tunnel elements, each 217 metres long.
 Each standard element comprises nine segments that are cast in an assembly line production.
 Once a segment is cast, it is pushed forwards for curing and the moulds are prepared for the next segment until all nine segments are ready.
+So far, 7 tunnel elements have been cast.
+On a sixth line, 10 smaller special elements with a basement housing the tunnel's electrical installations are bulit.
+The first 2 special elements have been cast.

 Panel Factory for steel processing

-Panel Factory is located southwest of the factory itself.
+The Panel Factory is located southwest of the factory itself.
 This is where the many thousands of tonnes of rebar that arrive at the work harbour are assembled into large grid structures that form the skeleton of the tunnel elements.
 They are then transported to the tunnel factory where they are assembled prior to casting.

 Most of the production of the lattice structures is performed with help of several welding robots.
 The finer work is carried out manually by welders.